PwnHubCTF/PownCTF/README.md

 Multiple instances are deployed by the player, when he need it.

-# Instance configuration

-In order to use challenge instance, you need to have a deployer installed

-More info on the dedicaced repository [https://github.com/PwnHubCTF/deployer](https://github.com/PwnHubCTF/deployer)

 # XSS Challenge configuration

-If your challenge need the XSS Bot, it need to be configured (same as the deployer)
+If your challenge use the XSS Bot feature `xss: true`, it need to be configured (same as the deployer)

 More info on the dedicaced repository [https://github.com/PwnHubCTF/xss_bot](https://github.com/PwnHubCTF/xss_bot)

+note: You don't have to take care of the flag for XSS challenges, the bot has the flag in his cookies

 ## Exemple of a complex configuration